tony-aw/tinycodet/README.md

 packages, and not R packages that are bundled with Rstudio).
 The reason is as follows.
-If one relies on an R package to set the relative path of your project-specific library one gets into a circular problem: you need the R package to set your library path, but you need your library path to install the package.
+If one relies on an R package to set the relative path of your project-specific library one gets into a circular problem: you need the R package to set your library’s relative path, but you need your library’s relative path to install the package.

-Luckily, one can actually find your script’s working directory in base R without external R packages like `this.path` `here`.
+Luckily, one can actually find your active script’s location in base R without external R packages like `this.path` or `here`.

 Without Rstudio, one can use the `commandArgs()` function.